 “Don Airey was the only person who had any interest in auditioning anyone, so I said, ‘Don, I want to go home.
 This guy is great.
 Give him an audition.’
 I’d already told Ozzy and Sharon that I was leaving, but that I’d hang on until they found a replacement.
 Then I discovered they were carrying a replacement but they wouldn’t audition him!”

 Torme hung on until Gillis had performed his first show, which the Irishman watched from the crowd.
 “I would have to say it did not look happy,” he said of seeing the band play without him.
 “I’d seen a lot of things with the Gillan band, and even when there was an amount of hatred and people being pissed off with each other, it had a kind of a gel.
 Ozzy’s band didn’t come across like that.
 It was not a happy bunch of campers.”

-“For years I regretted that I hadn’t met Randy,” he said.
+“For years I regretted that I hadn’t met Randy,” said Torme, who died in 2019.
 “Five or six years ago I met his brother Kelly and had a long chat.
 There were a lot of things I didn’t know.
 He was half-Irish; I’d always thought he was pure Yank.
 That’s a small, tribal thing to say, but it made a difference to me.
 It helped with the emotional aspect.

 Ozzy Osbourne Albums Ranked